toontran/machine-scientist-copy/README.md

 # Tutorial

-This tutorial illustrates how to program a Bayesian machine scientist, using the code provided here.
+This tutorial illustrates how to program a Bayesian machine scientist using the code provided here.
 The tutorial assumes general knowledge of Python programming.
 We start by importing all necessary Python modules:

 ```python